cuvva/terms/terms.md

 **If you borrow another customer’s vehicle, it is always your responsibility as the Borrower to take out insurance for the duration of your borrowing**.
 It is **not** the responsibility of the person lending you the vehicle to take out insurance for you.

 A Lender will not have rights under a Borrower’s insurance policy.
-This means that **if the Borrower has an accident in a lender’s vehicle, it is up to the Borrower to make a claim** under the Borrower’s insurance policy.
+This means that **if the Borrower has an accident in a Lender’s vehicle, it is up to the Borrower to make a claim** under the Borrower’s insurance policy.

 As a **Lender** it is **your responsibility** to ensure that the vehicle which you are lending to a Borrower is:

 - Owned by you, or you otherwise have the legal right to lend the vehicle to the Borrower;
 - Roadworthy and has a valid MOT;
 - Has up to date road tax and is not registered as off the road (**"SORN"**); and
-- Validly insured by you, the lender, in respect of your own use of the vehicle.
+- Validly insured by you, the Lender, in respect of your own use of the vehicle.

 As a **Borrower** it is **your responsibility** to ensure that, when using the vehicle loaned to you, you will:

-- Comply with the terms agreed between you and the lender about how you will use the lender’s vehicle;
+- Comply with the terms agreed between you and the Lender about how you will use the Lender’s vehicle;
-- Not sell, rent, dispose, damage or otherwise deal with the vehicle or any part of it, and you will not give or purport to give any other person any rights over the lender’s vehicle;
+- Not sell, rent, dispose, damage or otherwise deal with the vehicle or any part of it, and you will not give or purport to give any other person any rights over the Lender’s vehicle;
-- Return the vehicle to the lender in the same condition as you received it;
+- Return the vehicle to the Lender in the same condition as you received it;
 - Have valid insurance for the duration of your borrowing; and
 - Drive safely and legally and comply with all relevant laws and regulations, including holding a valid driving licence.

 In using or accessing our Car Sharing service, **you are solely responsible** for:

 - The accuracy, content and legality of the information you provide about a vehicle lending or borrowing transaction;
-- Your commitments to the lender or Borrower (as appropriate) and for the lending and borrowing transaction in its entirety, and agree that if you have any problem with a vehicle loan you will take that up with the lender or Borrower and not involve Cuvva (save to the extent relevant to your insurance policy arranged by Cuvva); and
+- Your commitments to the Lender or Borrower (as appropriate) and for the lending and borrowing transaction in its entirety, and agree that if you have any problem with a vehicle loan you will take that up with the Lender or Borrower and not involve Cuvva (save to the extent relevant to your insurance policy arranged by Cuvva); and
 - The legality of your actions in relation to the vehicle lending or borrowing transaction.

 In using or accessing our services **you will not**: